Al-Karaji: Work

 Al-Karaji wrote on mathematics and engineering.
 Some consider him to be merely reworking the ideas of others (he was influenced by Diophantus) but most regard him as more original, in particular for the beginnings of freeing algebra from geometry.
 Among historians, his most widely studied work is his algebra book al-fakhri fi al-jabr wa al-muqabala, which survives from the medieval era in at least four copies.

-In his book "Extraction of hidden waters" he has mentioned that earth is spherical in shape but considers it the centre of the universe long before Galileo Galilei, Johannes Kepler or Isaac Newton, but long after Aristotle and Ptolemy.
 He expounded the basic principles of hydrology and this book reveals his profound knowledge of this science and has been described as the oldest extant text in this field.

-He systematically studied the algebra of exponents, and was the first to define the rules for monomials like x,x^2,x^3 and their reciprocals in the cases of multiplication and division.
+He systematically studied the algebra of exponents, and was the first to define the rules for monomials like x, x2, x3 and their reciprocals in the cases of multiplication and division.
 However, since for example the product of a square and a cube would be expressed, in words rather than in numbers, as a square-cube, the numerical property of adding exponents was not clear.

 His work on algebra and polynomials gave the rules for arithmetic operations for adding, subtracting and multiplying polynomials; though he was restricted to dividing polynomials by monomials.

 F. Woepcke was the first historian to realise the importance of al-Karaji's work and later historians mostly agree with his interpretation.
 He praised Al-Karaji for being the first who introduced the theory of algebraic calculus.

-Al-Karaji gave the first formulation of the binomial coefficients and the first description of Pascal's triangle.
-He is also credited with the discovery of the binomial theorem.
+Al-Karaji gave an early formulation of the binomial coefficients and the first description of Pascal's triangle.
+He is also presumed to have discovered the binomial theorem.